Skip to content

 Topology definition file#

 Once installed, containerlab manages the labs defined in the so-called topology definition, clab files.
-A user can write a topology definition file from scratch, or start with looking at various lab examples we provide within the containerlab package.
+A user can write a topology definition file from scratch, or look at various lab examples we provided within the containerlab package or explore dozens of labs our community has shared.

 In this quickstart we will be using one of the provided labs which consists of Nokia SR Linux and Arista cEOS nodes connected one to another.

 The lab topology is defined in the srlceos01.clab.yml file.
-To make use of this lab example, we first may want to copy the corresponding lab files to some directory:
+To make use of this lab example, we need to fetch the clab file:

 cd ~/clab-quickstart